zanderson3j/dark_arts/README.md

 * Broadcast Receivers - Gets system wide broadcast announcements such as when a text message is received.
 * Content Providers - Manages data that is shared across apps such contacts.
 This is one of the official ways Android allows inter process communication.
 The others are intents, which are messages shared between apps such as starting an activity), and binder, which is one process calling a routine in another process.

-The Android Manifest file declares app permissions, states the minimum required android api version, lists the components (activities, services, etc), and the hardware/software features required by the app.
+The Android Manifest file declares app permissions, states the minimum required Android api version, lists the components (activities, services, etc), and the hardware/software features required by the app.
 This is a great thing to look at to understand what an app is doing in static analysis.
-It also has the java package name which is a unique identifier.
+It also has the Java package name which is a unique identifier.

 Tools and Resources for Analysis:
 * Android SDK Manager - Allows you to run an Android emulator for dynamic analysis.